• Skip to main content

 Recipe Ingredients:

-1. ground turkey: I always use an 85% lean turkey.
-I don't think the super lean ground turkey is as flavorful.
+1. ground turkey: I always use an 85% lean turkey so it has a touch more fat than other ground turkey options.
+I don’t think the super lean ground turkey is as flavorful and can become dry.

 2. bell peppers: I use one red and one green.
 I am certain that any combo is just fine!